whynotsecurity/whynotsecurity.github.io/_posts/2021-08-08-eyewitnessthefitness.md

 ## TLDR

 External scan prevention systems make recon and enum difficult, one of the best ways to bypass that is to distribute your operations to different IP addresses.
-Fireprox makes that easy by rotating the IP on every request, but for a tool like Eyewitness, you'd need to generate a new Fireprox API for every url.
+[Fireprox](https://github.com/ustayready/fireprox) (shoutout [@ustayready](https://twitter.com/ustayready)) makes that easy by rotating the IP on every request, but for a tool like Eyewitness, you'd need to generate a new Fireprox API for every url.

 Instead of doing that, use this tool to generate a single Fireprox API that encompasses all your needs, then outputs to a file compatible for direct use with Eyewitness.
 Easy distributed scan prevention bypass for external recon.